mesfind/bioinfo-python/_episodes/04-more-dataframes.md

 If we wish to view a set of columns, then we can pass a list of column names to select columns in the order we would like them in our subset.
 This is useful when we need to reorganize the data.
-_NOTE:_ If a column name is not contained in the DataFrame, an exception (error) will be raised.
+_NOTE:_ If a column name is not contained in the DataFrame, you will get an error.

 View the species and plot number columns from the DataFrame: